 How do Banks Make Money?

-Banks make money, on money.
+Banks make money on money.
 This part is easier said.
-The difficult part is understanding “how” they do it.
+The tricky part is understanding “how” they do it.

-And the interesting part: How can you make money on your money?
+And the exciting part: How can you make money on your money?

 What is the Main Source of Revenue for Banks?